zyxrhythm/zyxw/README.txt

 Make sure website root directory has the capability to execute bash scripts on the cgi-bin folder.

 The scripts supports both whois and jwhois.
-The scripts are tested on Ubuntu Ubuntu 16.04.6 LTS (xenial) and CentOs 6.10.
+The scripts are tried tested on Ubuntu 16.04.6 LTS (xenial) and CentOs 6.10.
 -May also run well on Debian and Red-Hat based distro.

 ---------------------